hmatyschok/if_vether/README.md

    static int 	if_transmit(struct ifnet *, struct mbuf *);

-  brocedure, see ifnet(9) and net/if_var.h for further details.
+  procedure, see ifnet(9) and net/if_var.h for further details.
 On case of if_vether(4), therefore

    static void 	vether_start(struct ifnet *);